ganindu7/test_bot/README.md

-# test_bot
+# Test_Bot

-Attempt to learn about automated trading.
+some testing to learn about automated trading.